Jericho: Byzantine period

 Accounts of Jericho by a Christian pilgrim are given in 333.
 Shortly thereafter the built-up area of the town was abandoned and a Byzantine Jericho, Ericha, was built 1600 metres (1 mi) to the east, on which the modern town is centered.
 Christianity took hold in the city during the Byzantine era and the area was heavily populated.
 A number of monasteries and churches were built, including the Monastery of Saint George of Choziba in 340 CE and a domed church dedicated to Saint Eliseus.
 At least two synagogues were also built in the 6th century CE.
 The monasteries were abandoned after the Sasanian invasion of 614.

-The Jericho synagogue in the Royal Maccabean winter palace at Jericho dates from 70 to 50 BCE.
-A synagogue dating to the late 6th or early 7th century CE was discovered in Jericho in 1936, and was named Shalom Al Yisrael Synagogue, or "peace unto Israel", after the central Hebrew motto in its mosaic floor.

-The Na'aran synagogue, another Byzantine era construction, was discovered on the northern outskirts of Jericho in 1918.
-While less is known of it than Shalom Al Yisrael, it has a larger mosaic and is in a similar condition.